Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2023-01-03-Java_Algorithms_linked_list.markdown

 - deleteAtHead()
 - deleteAtEnd()
 - Search(data)
-- isEmpty() is a helper function which will prove useful in defining all the other functions
+- isEmpty() is a helper function which will prove useful in defining all the other functions.
 - Note: Even when a linked list is empty, the head Node must always exist.

 ```java